Is your backache bothering you for some time?

 - Laminectomy – This surgery involves freeing up the space of the spinal canal by removing a portion of the lamina.
 This leads to unroofing the canal and can lead to a marked enlargement of the space available for nerves and the spinal cord.
 This procedure is most commonly performed when the spinal canal becomes narrowed or the nerves become compressed.

-- Foraminotomy – This surgery helps in widening the opening of the back where nerve roots leave the spinal canal.
+- Foraminotomy– This surgery helps in widening the opening of the back where nerve roots leave the spinal canal.
 Foraminotomy takes the pressure off of a nerve in the spinal column, allowing the spine to move more easily.

-- Discectomy – In a discectomy, the surgeon removes all or part of bulging or slipped disc, separating the vertebrae.
+- Discectomy – In a discectomy, the surgeon removes all or part of the bulging or slipped disc, separating the vertebrae.
 A discectomy can be done through a large incision or through a smaller incision using tools from outside the body.
 A discectomy may be part of a larger surgery that includes laminectomy, foraminotomy, or spinal fusion.

 - Disc Replacement – In this procedure the surgeon removes a damaged spinal disc and inserts an artificial disc between the vertebrae.
 This procedure permits continued motion of the spine

 But what procedure is applicable to the patient can only be decided after seeing the reports and the condition of the patient.
+A good neuro-spine doctor ensures a good surgery and a wonderful post-surgical recuperation.